FarhanBud/used-cars-showroom-data_python/README.md

 ## 📖 Description

-This project is a text-based admin system for FarhanBud Garage, a fictional used car showroom.
+This project is a console-based administrative management system developed for FarhanBud Garage, a fictional used car showroom.
+It provides a streamlined interface that enables administrators to securely log in and manage the showroom’s vehicle database without the need for any external database software.

-Admins can login, view, add, update, and delete car records stored in a Python list of dictionaries.
-The app also supports changing the admin password.
+Through a simple text-based menu, administrators can easily view, add, update, and delete car records that are stored in memory as Python data structures.
+The application also includes a built-in feature to change the administrator password for improved security.

+Designed as a learning project, the system leverages only fundamental Python programming concepts—variables, control flow, loops, lists, dictionaries, and functions—making it lightweight, portable, and easy to run in any standard Python environment.

-It’s designed with basic Python concepts only:
+It’s designed with basic Python concepts:

-Variables & data types
+- Variables & data types

-Conditional statements
+- Conditional statements

-Looping
+- Looping

-Lists & dictionaries
+- Lists & dictionaries

-Functions
+- Functions

-No external database is used.
+*No external database is used.
 All data is stored in memory.

 ✨ Features

-Admin Login (default: username admin, password admin123)
+- Admin Login (default: username admin, password admin123)

-View all cars in a formatted dynamic table
+- View all cars in a formatted dynamic table

-Search car by ID
+- Search car by ID

-Add new car records
+- Add new car records

-Update car records (except the unique ID)
+- Update car records (except the unique ID)

-Delete car records
+- Delete car records

-Change admin password
+- Change admin password

-Logout / exit program safely
+- Logout / exit program safely

 🛠️ Requirements

-Python 3.6 or newer (tested on Python 3.13.5)
+- Python 3.6 or newer (tested on Python 3.13.5)

-Works on Windows, Linux, or macOS terminal
+- Works on Windows, Linux, or macOS terminal (tested on Visual Studio Code)

-No extra libraries required (only built-in Python sys).
+* No extra libraries required (only built-in Python sys).
-         # This documentation